radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

 ## Full guide

 ### Enter input and output file locations
-The `.str` file is a structure formatted file output by ipyrad.
+The `.str` file is a STRUCTURE formatted file output by ipyrad.
 It includes all SNPs present in the data set.
-The `.snps.map` file is an optional file that maps which loci each SNP is from.
+The `.snps.map` file is an optional file that maps which locus each SNP is from.
 If this file is used then each replicate analysis will *randomly* sample a single SNP from each locus in reach rep. The results from many reps therefore will represent variation across unlinked SNP data sets, as well as variation caused by uncertainty.
 The `.ustr` file that was used in the tl;dr analysis represents just one sample of unlinked snps, so it's good for quick and dirty analysis, but it doesn't fully capture uncertainty in the data.
 The `workdir` is the location where you want output files to be written and will be created if it does not already exist.

 ```python
 ## the structure formatted file